nim-lang/Nim/doc/manual.rst

 While macros enable advanced compile-time code transformations, they cannot change Nim's syntax.

-**Style note**: For code readability, it is best to use the least powerful programming construct that remains expressive.
+**Style note:** For code readability, it is best to use the least powerful programming construct that remains expressive.
 So the "check list" is:

 (1) Use an ordinary proc/iterator, if possible.